ibrahimbukhari1998/-Zero-Shot-for-Under-Resourced-Language/Readme.md

 # Project Goal
+- Comparison of performance of XLM-R and Glot500 models in zero-shot POS tagging scenarios.
-**Compare the performance of XLM-R and Glot500** when fine-tuned for POS tagging on a better-resourced language and then applied directly to a low-resource language without further training.
-Analyze the impact of subword tokenization on cross-lingual transfer.
+- Evaluate how well these models transfer POS tagging capabilities from a source language to target low-resource languages
+- Analyze the impact of subword tokenization on cross-lingual transfer

 ## Key Points:
 - **Well-defined task**